Drinking driving laws in Ireland that you should take care of

 driving laws in Ireland

-Recent drive to arrest people for driving while intoxicated shows that Ireland has strict drinking driving laws.
+The recent drive to arrest people for driving while intoxicated shows that Ireland has strict drinking-driving laws.
 Gardai tests people at MIT checkpoints across the cities mostly on holidays and weekends.
 If you are not aware of what Gardai is then a Garda Síochána meaning “the Guardian of the Peace”), more commonly referred to as the Gardaí or “the Guards”, is the police service of the Republic of Ireland.
 The service is headed by the Garda Commissioner who is appointed by the Irish Government.
 Its headquarters are in Dublin’s Phoenix Park.

 Gardai have urged drivers to “stay safe on roads, reduce speed and never ever drink and drive”.
-With new drink driving laws in Ireland have left people confused about when it is safe to drive after enjoying a few pints the night before.
+New drunk driving laws in Ireland have left people confused about when it is safe to drive after enjoying a few pints the night before.

 Drink Driving Laws in Ireland